How to build a great workplace culture through transparency

 When I joined the business in 2013, we knew we had some work to do across the board.
 Our engagement was below 40%.
 Fewer than 50% of our people felt we had a healthy and supportive workplace culture.
 Understanding our culture was my starting point.

-How we began to change things at FSCS
+How we began to change workplace culture at FSCS

 Next, I set about understanding how we could turn those blockers into enablers.
 For example, how do we turn a tendency for the organisation to be inward-looking (a blocker) on its head?
 The simple solution was to become more outward-looking.
-While we're a unique business, there are other businesses with similar functions that I felt we could learn from.
+While we're a unique business, there are other businesses with similar functions that I felt we could learn from when it comes to transparency and workplace culture.

 With a plan to fix those key blockers in place I next focussed on our values.